 So before you invest in any one of these asset classes it’s important to have a general understanding of what they are, the risks associated with them and what type of income is generated from them.

-Diversifying By TYPE of Asset Class
+Diversifying By Asset Class

 Diversification by the TYPE of asset class is the process of investing across multiple different asset classes – cash, fixed income, equities, etc.